The Co-Cities Recipe for Just and Inclusive Cities

 We are also grateful to Aaron Maniam and the team of Oxford Urbanists for their feedbacks and comments that enriched our work; the European Cultural Foundation (ECF) for their support and stimulation; Alicia Bonner Ness, whose fresh insights contributed to improve our work and who coordinated the first test and validation of the Co-City protocol in the Bellagio Conference Program retreat hosted by LabGov “Accelerating Citywide entrepreneurship: an exercise in the Co-City approach”.
 We are thankful to the Bellagio Conference Program for their hospitality and to the retreat participants for taking part in such a challenging experiment: the City of Amsterdam, the Netherlands (Urban Innovation Office); the city of Barcelona, Spain (Regidoria de Participaciò i territorio) the City of Boulder, Colorado (Chief Resilience Officer (CRO); the city of Turin, Italy (the Co-City project); the city of Madison, Mississipi; the City of New York (NY, NYCx Co-labs program of the Mayor’s office); Habitat International Coalition; the National Association of Italian Cities (ANCI); Cooperation Jackson; Archiafrika; the German Marshall Fund of the United States (the Urban and Regional Policy Unit); the Brookings Institution ( the Project on 21st Century City Governance); the Laboratory for the City, Laboratorio para la Ciudad (Mexico City); SPUR.

 The contribution of LabGov research associates for building the database and carrying out the empirical analysis was indispensable: Chiara De Angelis coordinated the data production team and provided support as lead research associate (2016/2018) and Cosima Malandrino supported the data analysis and communication strategy of the report, first as a graduate intern and later as research associate.
+Lucille Reynaud conducted the research, supported the data entry and analysis in 2019.
 Crucial was the research carried out by Chrystie Swiney, Sumedha Jalote and Zezhou Cai that contributed with data entry, data collection and detailed case studies’ analysis in US, India and China under the supervision of Sheila Foster at LabGov Georgetown.
 Lucia Paz Errandonea provided critical support in data entry and graphic visualization during their curricular internship with the LabGov project (spring/summer 2017); Monica Bernardi provided support with data collection in Seoul and Boston.
 Fabiana Bettini and Chiara Prevete conducted careful and passionate research, both normative and empirical, on community-led housing and contributed with Community Land Trusts case studies.